crossplane/docs/content/master/software/install.md

 {{< /table >}}
 {{< /expand >}}

-These can be set either in the `values.yaml` file or at install time using the `--set` flag, for example: `--set args=["--enable-composition-functions","--enable-composition-webhook-schema-validation"]`.
+Set these flags either in the `values.yaml` file or at install time using the `--set` flag, for example: `--set args=["--enable-composition-functions","--enable-composition-webhook-schema-validation"]`.